Study Materials Available

 Question

-What are the three classifications of permanent plant tissues based on their function?
+What are the three functional types of permanent plant tissues?

 Answer